D-Bits/IRS-Data/README.md

 - `forms_data.py`: Get meta data for the IRS forms.
 - `forms_download.py`: Download files within a specific data range.

-## Running the Crawlers

-To scrape data, run the Python scripts in the repository (make sure your venv is active):
+To scrape data, make sure your venv is active, and run the Python scripts in the repository with `python3 <file_name>`.